rtm/js-pick-notation/README.md

     a          #= o  // assigns o.a to variable a

+#### Checked pick

+    a          #? o  // throws if `o` is not pickable

 ### Implementation details

-`pick.js` contains the sweet.js macro definitions.
+`lib/pick.js` contains the sweet.js macro definitions.
-`runtime.js` contains the JS runtime, which is injected into the sweet output.
+`lib/runtime.js` contains the JS runtime, which is injected into the sweet output.

 ### Prerequisites

-    npm install -g sweetjs babel faucet
+    npm install -g babel faucet